 Tips For A Healthy Scalp

-- Use an exfoliating shampoo containing salicylic acid or white willow extract if you have psoriasis.
+- Use an exfoliating shampoo containing salicylic acid or white willow bark extract if you have psoriasis.

 - Avoid head-to-head contact with others to prevent head lice.